In Part 1 of this blog series I talked about those small but annoying disruptions to our daily routines. If you missed it you can read it here.

 - Board or card games

 - Household projects such as going through old school papers.

 This article can help you with that.
 Decluttering Children’s School Papers

 3. If you have a day off and don’t have children.

 Take advantage of the time to catch up on projects around the house or just do something you enjoy.
 You deserve it.

 4. Be prepared ahead of time for appliances and electronics to break down.

 Many times they can go out without notice.
 The best thing to do is have a backup plan in place.
 Keep a list of phone numbers to call for repairs.
 If your appliances or electronic equipment is getting old start shopping around for possible new ones.
 Research online and keep a folder on the computer with links and articles to help you when the time comes to replace the item, especially if it needs to be done ASAP.
-It’s best to save info about new computers on another computer/smart phone or printed and put in a file folder.
+Be sure to save info about new computers on another computer/smart phone or print and put the info in a file folder.
 That way you can access it if the computer crashes unexpectedly.